Pagure/pagure/README.rst

 :Author: Pierre-Yves Chibon <pingou@pingoured.fr>

-ProGit isa light-weight web-interface for git repo based on pygit2.
+ProGit is a light-weight git-centered forge based on pygit2.

-Ultimately, there are bigger plans for ProGit but let's start small and improve from there.
+Currently, ProGit offers a decent web-interface for git repositories, a simplistic ticket system (that needs improvements) and possibilities to create new projects, fork existing ones and create/merge pull-requests across or within projects.

 Homepage: https://github.com/pypingou/ProGit